What is an event?¶

 processor.
 Usually, an event is called a "row", as if it were a row in a

 relational database.
 Each row is composed of a series of columns.
-Most columns
+Columns

-ROWTIME pseudo column that represents the time of
+pseudo column, available on every row, that represents the time of the event.

 In addition, windowed sources have